 It’s useful to have a few different methods of collecting ideas for easy reference later.
 We recommend a combination of online and offline methods.

-Sites like Houzz and Pinterest come with built-in tools for saving ideas (in fact, that’s what Pinterest is all about), so if you are using those sites, be sure to take full advantage of their Ideabook (Houzz) and Board (Pinterest) utilities.
-As you save ideas, make notes in the descriptions about why you are saving the idea.
-You can also share these collections with your designer so you both can add and edit ideas for even more collaboration.
+Sites like Instagram and Pinterest come with built-in tools for saving ideas, so if you are using those sites, be sure to take full advantage of these utilities.
+As you save ideas, make notes where you can about why you are saving the idea.
+On Pinterest, you can share your board with your project designer so you both can add and edit ideas for even more collaboration.

-You may also like using note-taking, cloud-based options like Evernote that allow you to save text, images, and links into virtual notebooks.
+You may also like using note-taking, cloud-based options that allow you to save text, images, and links into virtual notebooks.
 You can use searches and tags to find the things you’ve saved.
 This is a handy tool also because there are mobile apps available.
-If you find ideas offline, you can snap pictures with your phone and add them into your idea notebook in Evernote.
-When you return home and sync up to the cloud, that note will be waiting for on your computer.
+If you find ideas offline, you can snap pictures with your phone and add them into your idea notebook through the app.
+When you return home and sync up to the cloud, that note will be waiting in the app on your computer.

 Sometimes you aren’t able to use Internet-based tools to store your ideas, either because they come from magazines or TV shows, or because you just don’t have online access.
 For those times, it’s helpful to have a physical way to store ideas.
 A binder or folder will work for pages you tear out of magazines.
 You might also just want to keep a regular notebook to jot ideas down.

-You may or may not already have an idea of what your home design style is.
+You may already have an idea of what your preferred home design style is.
 If you do, that’s a great box to check off in the planning process.
-If you don’t, taking a little time to narrow your style preferences down will be a useful thing when it comes time for you to meet with a kitchen designer.
-If you can go into the conversation with your ideas and say with some confidence what styles you like and want, it will vastly improve how quickly your designer can help find the products and layouts that work for you.
+If you don’t, taking a little time to narrow your style preferences down will help when it comes time for you to meet with a kitchen designer.
+If you can go into the conversation with your ideas and say with some confidence what styles you like and want, it will vastly improve how quickly your designer can help find the products and space plans that work for you.

 One caveat we do have is to not be too quick to put yourself into a single style bucket.
-Style labels are perfect for shorthand conversations that get you in the right direction (and we’ll quickly go over the big three in a moment), but if you aren’t also keeping in mind your personal character, the style choices that make your family unique, and the preferences you have for how your home feels, then by trying to shoehorn yourself into one style only, you could be missing the opportunity to make your kitchen truly yours.
+Style labels are useful to get you in the right direction (and we’ll quickly go over the big three in a moment), but if you aren’t also keeping in mind your personal character, the style choices that make your family unique, and the preferences you have for how your home feels, then by trying to shoehorn yourself into one style only, you could be missing the opportunity to make your kitchen truly yours.

 With these descriptors in mind, you can now see if any of the three primary design styles are the way you lean to help bring your style into a cohesive total look.
 The three styles are Traditional, Contemporary, and Transitional.